EXCHANGE OF EXPERTS IN CIVIL PROTECTION PROGRAMME GUIDELINES

 1.1.
 Participating Countries

-The Exchange of Experts is open to professional experts and volunteers from the administrations concerned with any aspect of civil protection and environmental emergencies, which are resident in the participating states of the Union Civil Protection Mechanism, candidate countries, the European Economic Area (Norway, Iceland) plus the following eligible countries:
+The Exchange of Experts programme is open to professional experts and volunteers from the administrations concerned with any aspect of civil protection and environmental emergencies, which are resident in the Member States/Participating States of the Union Civil Protection Mechanism, candidate countries, the European Economic Area (Norway, Iceland) plus the following eligible countries:

-Eastern Neighbourhood countries: Armenia, Azerbaijan, Belarus, Georgia, Moldova, Ukraine;
+Eastern Neighborhood countries: Armenia, Azerbaijan, Belarus, Georgia, Moldova, Ukraine;

-An exchange would typically be a secondment to a host country and host organisation to observe the operational structures and learn different techniques; but could also additionally comprise attendance in workshops, seminars or conferences or participation in training courses or simulation exercises as part of the exchange.
+An exchange would typically be a secondment to a host country and host organisation to observe the operational structures, learn different techniques and study the approaches taken by other emergency services, but could also additionally comprise attendance or training to gain expert knowledge not available in your country.

-Experts may be exchanged individually or in a small group (up to 10 persons).
+Experts may be exchanged individually or in a small group.
+The maximum number of experts per group is 10, for exchanges with participation of experts from multiple eligible countries.
 The length of the exchange may vary from a minimum of a few days to up to three months.
 The typical length is generally five working days.
-The actual time period and length of an exchange will depend upon the resources available to the respective host organisation.
+The actual time period and length of an exchange will depend upon type of exchange proposed and the resources available to the respective host organisation.

 Experts may be exchanged to institutes or organisations, such as government departments, emergency services, and scientific institutes with a recognised role in civil protection.
-Experts may visit one or more organisations in one or more countries, depending upon the scope of the exchange.
+Experts may visit one or more organisations in one or more countries (though, the last not during the same exchange), depending upon the scope of the exchange.